 You may also wish to refer to the “Peterborough Community Care Directory”, Contact Peterborough Community Services Health and Social Care, the library or your G.P.

-Residential care homes are run by Peterborough Community Services Health and Social Care, private individuals or companies on a commercial basis, or by voluntary groups such as charities.
+Residential care homes are run by private individuals or companies on a commercial basis, or by voluntary groups such as charities.
 They provide help if you cannot manage alone and need help with personal care.
 They cannot provide long-term, full-time nursing care.
-You should advise Peterborough Community Services Health and Social Care if you have special cultural, ethnic or religious needs.

 A nursing home is appropriate if you need nursing care on a regular basis.
 Homes have qualified nursing staff, 24hrs per day.
 Most are owned either privately or by voluntary organisations.
 Some homes offer both residential and nursing care, so that you do not have to move if your nursing needs change.

 The Sue Ryder Home, Thorpe Hall, Thorpe Road, Longthorpe, Peterborough PE3 6LW Tel: 01733 330060 is a registered nursing home which provides palliative care to patients who are terminally ill and also respite care for chronically sick people.
 It offers a wide range of services and also operates as a day centre for many local groups of disabled people.

 Costs vary hugely between residential homes, depending on the level of care required.

-If you are assessed as being eligible for residential care, Peterborough Community Services Health and Social Care will meet some of the cost of care.
-You will still be expected to contribute to the cost of your care.
-The amount of your contribution is calculated according to a set formula and will usually be based around the amount of benefits or pension you receive.
+If you are assessed as being eligible for residential care, Peterborough Community Services Health and Social Care may meet some of the cost of care.
+However you may still have to contribute to the cost of your care.
+The amount of your contribution will be dependant on your personal financial situation.

-Many residential and nursing homes are able to offer respite care.
+Residential and nursing homes may be able to offer respite care.
 Check with Peterborough Community Services Health and Social Care.
+Tel 01733747474